Blog Profiles: Zombie Blogs

-Apparently, zombies have played such a key role in our culture that the CDC even has a small blog post on how the government plans to deal with the inevitable zombie outbreak.
+Apparently, zombies have played such a key role in our culture that the CDC even has a zombie preparedness blog post used to raise public awareness of emergency preparedness.

 To protect yourself, here’s a bunch of blogs that also educate on the pending apocalypse.

 Want more spooky content?
 Check out our other roundups of horror blogs and scary movie blogs.

 1. Zombies in My Blog

 This is a geeky horror blog with a focus on Zombies.
 This blog is a little different from other blogs because it focuses on everything involved in pop culture (including the recent resurrection of Brooklyn 99).
 But there is a focus on recent releases of zombie-themed books, television shows, movies, and more.

 Some posts to check out: Eli Roth’s Undead History of Horror, Silent Hill and Resident Evil’s Love Child: The Evil Within 2

 Follow @ZombiesinmyBlog on Facebook.

 The Zombie Lifestyle is run by a Canadian mom, who is just trying to make sure everyone stays safe in the event of the zombie apocalypse.
 Inspired by The Zombie Survival Guide, this blog provides tips on surviving the impending apocalypse (that actually look pretty handy for any other apocalypse-type, or generally annoying, situations).